Hot Cars and Heatstroke

 Heatstroke is the number one killer of children, outside of car crashes.
 That's why Safe Kids New Hampshire, a program of the Children's Hospital at Dartmouth-Hitchcock (CHaD), has joined with the National Highway Traffic Safety Administration (NHTSA) to attempt to reduce these deaths by reminding parents and caregivers about the dangers of heatstroke and leaving children in hot cars.
-In 2014, there were at least thirty heatstroke deaths of children in vehicles.
+According to the Kids and Cars, Inc. website, 16 children have died in hot cars so far this year.

 Safe Kids New Hampshire urges all parents and caregivers to do these four things: